sal55/langs/pcl8.md

 u64
 r32             Floating point
 r64
-block           Any aggregate type of N bytes
-(vector         Reserved type)
+mem:N           ('Block') Any aggregate type of N bytes (vector         Reserved type)
 ````
 * Record/Array types are reprented by an N-byte block.
 Alignment info for the whole block is deduced from the overall size.
 Struct layout info does not exist; this is up to the front-end.